An important heads up to any employers starting to think about T4 time!

 At time of writing, two new elements have been added:

 The Form PD27, ‘10% Temporary Wage Subsidy Self-Identification Form for Employers’ is connected to the 10% Temporary Wage Subsidy (TWS) claimed, or intended to be claimed at year-end.
-If your company took advantage of the Canada Emergency Wage Subsidy (CEWS) but not the TWS, you are still required to complete this form.
 The PD27 can be filed now, or with the annual 2020 T4 submission early in 2021.
-Failure to file the PD27 can trigger a Pensionable and Insurable Earnings Review.
+Failure to file the PD27 while having used the TWS can trigger a Pensionable and Insurable Earnings Review.

 Information on submitting the PD27 form is here

 A copy of the PD27 form itself is here